Kotlin/kotlinx-datetime/README.md

 ## Known/open issues, work TBD

 - [x] Some kind of `Clock` interface is needed as a pluggable replacement for `Instant.now()`.
-- [ ] Flexible locale-neutral parsing and formatting facilities are needed to support various date/time interchange formats that are used in practice (in particular, various RFCs).
+- [ ] Flexible locale-neutral parsing and formatting facilities are needed to support various datetime interchange formats that are used in practice (in particular, various RFCs).

 ## Using in your projects